Ngufor-emmanuella/Loaderboard-proj/README.md

 - Used async and await JavaScript features to consume the API.
 ## Built With

-- HTML
+- Html
-- CSS
+- Css
-- javaScript
+- JavaScript
 - Linters

 ### Prerequisites